 - If you’re looking for hosting, you may also be about to pick a domain name.
 Read How to Pick a Domain Name for Your Church Website for our tips.

 You can search thousands of WordPress plugins in the WordPress.org Plugin Directory.
-Commercial plugins are not found in the directory.
-For those, try Pro Plugin Directory or give Google a search.
+Commercial plugins are not found in the directory (though many are “lite” with a paid upgrade option).
+Give Google a search for commercial plugins.
 Here are some plugins that we use on a regular basis.
+None are required but most sites benefit from an SEO plugin and a caching/performance plugin.

 - Jetpack Publicize for automatically sharing posts, sermons and events on social media